Zamiell/s2client-api-typescript/README.md

 const MY_RACE = Race.Protoss;
 ```

+Additionally, this library includes enums that were parsed from the "stableid.json" file (which maps unit/ability/upgrade numbers to names).

 ### 3) Helper Functions

 When writing your bot, this library offers some helper functions that can get you up and running faster: